gruntwork-io/docs/_docs-sources/developer-portal/faq.md

 The GitHub invitation typically expires after 7 days.

-To get a new invitation, simply sign in to the Developer Portal and you will be automatically re-invited.
+To get a new invitation, sign in to the Developer Portal and you will be automatically re-invited.
 After sign in, check your GitHub account's email inbox for the new invitation.

 :::